ymcui/Eval-on-NN-of-RC/README.md

 **Note that, this repository will be updated irregularly.**

 ##Statement
+If you find this repository helpful, please press the star button.
+Moreover, if you would like to using the content in this repository, please indicate the orignal author and source link.
 **An ``interesting'' repo: (https://github.com/tifoit/mrc-hia) copied most of the content in this repo without citing the original author.**